Benedict Wong

 Marvel Cinematic Universe and Other Projects

 Benedict and Chiwetel had lunch together during a break in the filming of "The Martian" when his colleague told Benedict about the upcoming shooting of "Doctor Strange".
-Despite being a Marvel Comics fan, Wong had never heard of this superhero and searched for his name online:
+Despite being a Marvel Comics fan, Benedict had never heard of this superhero and searched for his name online:

 We were working on 'The Martian' together and having lunch, and he told me he was going to be doing this thing called 'Doctor Strange.'
 I looked it up on the internet and saw a photo of Strange with Wong peeping out on the side, and my jaw dropped.
 I joked about having a petition called 'Wong for Wong.'
 One day, I got this mysterious email asking me to audition.